 The centerpiece of the multipurpose reactor is a double-wall stainless steel pressure vessel (<6 bar, variable temperature control) with a capacity of 230 l and a dual agitator with variable speed settings.
 The control system also has a visual user interface, which developers can use to monitor batch processes and also control the dosing of solid and liquid raw materials from the three double-wall stainless steel storage containers (with variable temperature control and agitator).

-The laboratory reactor bridges the gap between pure laboratory research and pilot testing by helping test the scalability of pilot processes.
-It is a highly automated system with many different settings that can be adjusted as required, making it particularly useful for formulation and synthesis processes.
-The big advantages of the laboratory reactor are its flexibility and ability to accurately reproduce the same results.
+The laboratory reactor can be used as an intermediate step when taking pure laboratory research and scaling it up to pilot-scale processes, and accordingly delivers valuable information regarding a product’s scalability.
+It is a highly automated system in which a large number of process parameters can be adjusted as necessary, making it particularly useful for formulation and even synthesis processes.
+The big advantages of the laboratory reactor are its versatility and high reproducibility.

 The laboratory reactor enables developers to produce samples in batches of up to 5 kg and helps them define initial parameters (such as agitator speed) during the initial laboratory development stage, ready for upscaling during the pilot and/or production phase.
 The laboratory reactor can also be used to replicate complex manufacturing processes thanks to the different mixing devices with variable speed settings, the flexible reactor temperature settings (-45 to +230 °C), and the option to fit glass apparatus with ground glass joints.
 The PC user interface, once again, allows developers to input complex formulas and reproduce these with a high degree of accuracy.